Your city, address and ZIP code have a big impact on car insurance.

-How your state impacts the cost of car insurance
+How your city and state impact the cost of car insurance

 The state you live in has a significant impact on the price of your car insurance.
 For example, car insurance is most expensive in Louisiana and Oklahoma, while Maine tends to have the lowest prices overall.